IASIKO/nextjs-course/README.md

 # or
 pnpm install mongodb

-## Static Functions
+## Dynamic Routing and Pre-rendering
-This project also takes advantage of Next.js's static functions for dynamic routing and pre-rendering.
+This project takes advantage of Next.js's static functions for dynamic routing and pre-rendering.
 To create static pages, follow these steps:

 Create a function inside the pages directory (e.g., getStaticProps or getStaticPaths) to fetch or generate data for your static page.
+Leverage the power of getStaticProps and getStaticPaths to pre-render static pages with data.

+## SEO and Page Meta Tags
+For enhanced SEO (Search Engine Optimization) and improved social sharing, this project implements meta tags.
+Meta tags help control how your website appears when shared on platforms like search engines and social media.

 ## Deploy on Vercel